 Mark your calendars for July 14 from 10:00 PM - 11:30 PM EDT for the Fostering Solutions and Collaboration for a Sustainable Mekong River Delta webinar, where global and regional experts will discuss the threats to the Mekong River Delta including increasing saltwater intrusion and drought.
 The Mekong River is home to one of the most productive and biodiverse…

-Working with the International Union for Conservation of Nature (IUCN), the LMI Nexus Futures Program advances sustainable economic development and reinforces regional integration in the Lower Mekong.
-Using an inclusive process with key stakeholders from Cambodia, Lao PDR, and Vietnam, the program works to create a water, food, energy, and environment nexus assessment of the 3S river system, a tributary of the Mekong including the Sesan, Srepok, and Sekong Rivers.
-The program builds capacities within the 3S system and shares results throughout the region of both the process and the data.
-Although current funding from OES has expired, Nexus Futures continues to partner and engage with LMI through the Sustainable Infrastructure Partnership.
+Working with the International Union for Conservation of Nature (IUCN), the MUSP Nexus Futures Program advances sustainable economic development and reinforces regional integration in the Mekong region.
+Using an inclusive process with key stakeholders from Cambodia, Lao PDR, and Viet Nam, the program works to create a water, food, energy, and environment nexus assessment of the Sesan, Srepok, and Sekong Rivers.
+The program builds capacities within these rivers and shares results throughout the region of both the process and the data.

-Established in 2016 by the Friends of the Lower Mekong (FLM) and funded by the Lower Mekong Initiative (LMI), the SIP is a multi-partner platform for regional dialogue, capacity building, and training.
-The platform addresses three cross-cutting topics that are central to the Mekong River Basin’s development challenges: assessing the cumulative impact of¬ infrastructure projects, incorporating socio-economic data in basin-level planning, and sharing critical data and information necessary for science-based decision-making.
+The Sustainable Infrastructure Partnership (SIP) is a multi-partner platform established by the Friends of the Mekong for regional dialogue, capacity building, and training.
+SIP addresses three cross-cutting topics that are central to the Mekong River Basin’s development challenges: assessing the cumulative impact of infrastructure projects, incorporating socio-economic data in basin-level planning, and sharing critical water-related data and information necessary for science-based decision-making.

-MWDI, launched in 2017 and funded with $2 million dollars announced by Secretary Pompeo in 2018, is a cooperative effort to manage and share water-related data to improve resource management of the Mekong River basin.
+MWDI, launched in 2017, is a cooperative effort to manage and share water-related data to improve resource management of the Mekong River basin.
 MWDI enables officials to make informed choices about water resources management.
 The United States has worked closely with LMI countries, the Mekong River Commission (MRC), members of the Friends of the Lower Mekong, and the private, academic, and non-profit sectors to design and launch MekongWater.org, a clearinghouse for data and tools that will empower and inform LMI countries on water security issues, such as drought and flood monitoring.
 The platform incentivizes peer-to-peer connections among regional researchers and the U.S. scientific community.